binaray/ROS2-X4LidarDockerLaunch/README.md

 For a Linux system, to show rviz2 window, xhost needs to be used to enable other processes to access the X11 server (this isn’t exactly secure, but for now it works).
 On terminal input the following to start the docker container:
 ```
 xhost local:root	# can be ommited if display is not needed
-sudo docker compose up	# add -d to run in background
+sudo docker compose up -d # to run in background
 ```
 To run a bash session on terminal:
 ```